Pregnancy calendar

 Pregnancy week after week: how to understand the system of marking the weeks of pregnancy?

-In medical records and articles about pregnancy, you can often find a record of pregnancy weeks in the form of, for example, 11,3 tc What does the decimal point mean?
-Well, in the obstetric nomenclature, the age of pregnancy is marked in weeks.
-So 11,3 tc means that the exact age is 11 finished weeks and 3 days, so she is pregnant during the 12th week of pregnancy.
+In medical records and articles about pregnancy, you'll often see gestational weeks written as, for example, 11,3 weeks.
+What does the number after the decimal point mean?
+In obstetrics, gestational age is measured in completed weeks .
+So, 11,3 weeks means the exact age is 11 completed weeks and 3 days, meaning the pregnant woman is in her 12th week of pregnancy.

-Days are entered from 0 to 6.
-Each new week is marked as “given week + 0 (zero) days” and the last day is shown as “week” + 6 days.
-There is no digit 7 in this entry.
-If a pregnant woman has heard from her gynecologist that she "changes" the week of pregnancy, e.g. on Mondays, it means that on each subsequent Monday, the age of pregnancy will be marked as "week" + 0, that is e.g. 16,0, 17 (beginning of week 16 because you turned XNUMX).
-Don't worry, in each of our pregnancy calendar articles you will find an explanation of which week of pregnancy falls in a given month and trimester.
+Days are given in notation from 0 to 6.
+Each new week is marked as "given week + 0 (zero) days," and the last day is marked as "week" + 6 days.
+This notation does not include the number 7.
+If a pregnant woman has been told by her gynecologist that she "changes" the week of pregnancy, for example, on Mondays, this means that on each subsequent Monday, the gestational age will be marked as "week" + 0, i.e., 16,0 (the beginning of week 17, since you've turned 16).
+Don't worry, each of our pregnancy calendar articles will explain which week of pregnancy falls in which month and trimester.

 Pregnancy calendar: calculate the due date

-The due date is usually calculated on the basis of the so-called Naegele rules, which states that:
+The due date is usually calculated based on Naegele's rule, which states that:

-"we calculate the due date on the basis of: the date of the first day of the last menstruation + 7 days - 3 months (90 days) + 1 year (365 days) "
+" the due date is calculated based on: the date of the first day of the last menstrual period + 7 days – 3 months (90 days) + 1 year (365 days)"

-Please note that this calculated due date may not be accurate.
-The rule assumes that all months are slightly more than 30 days (30,416 days), and this is not the case.
-In addition, the calculations are based on a regular cycle, i.e. one that always lasts 28 days and in which ovulation occurs exactly in the middle, i.e. on the 14th day.
-In fact, the length of the menstrual cycle and the occurrence of ovulation can vary from woman to woman, including: to individual conditions, existing diseases or lifestyle.
-A normal menstrual cycle lasts about 25 to 35 days and such fluctuations are natural.
-Finally, not all pregnancies are as long as 280 days as assumed by Naegele.
+It's important to remember that the due date calculated this way may be inaccurate.
+The rule assumes that all months have just over 30 days (30,416 days), which is not the case.
+Furthermore, the calculations are based on a regular cycle, meaning one that always lasts 28 days and in which ovulation occurs exactly halfway through, on day 14.
+In reality, the length of the menstrual cycle and the occurrence of ovulation can vary for each woman, due to factors such as individual circumstances, medical conditions, and lifestyle.
+A normal menstrual cycle lasts approximately 25 to 35 days, and such fluctuations are natural.
+Finally, not every pregnancy lasts exactly 280 days, as in Naegele's assumptions.

 The due date can be calculated more precisely based on the modified Naegele rule, taking into account individual differences in the length of the menstrual cycle: